 STATUS SCREEN - SPACE

-LAUNCH CRYSTAL - B,V (launch crystal either left of right based on last direction moved)
+LAUNCH CRYSTAL - V,B (launches left or right based on last direction moved)

 The player controls a droid set in the Quadron complex tasked with collecting and protecting valuable crystals from the relentless onset of marauding aliens.

 The complex consists of 28 screens forming a square, four of which are hidden behind force-fields that cannot initially be accessed by the player’s droid.